wuxnz/umbrella/README.md

 1. Advanced Plugin Capabilities
   - Support for external modules inside sandbox.
   - Plugin versioning system to allow updates while maintaining backward compatibility.
+  - Allow loading plugins through a link without the browser.
 2. Unimplemented In-App Screens
   - Create layout and logic for displaying categories and choosing sources on Home feature.
   - Create persisted store and CRUD logic for saving the info of items from different sources in the Library feature.